Organisation for Economic Co-operation and Development (OECD) | National Contact Points (NCPs)

-Accountability Counsel actively works to strengthen the National Contact Points system so that it more effectively provides remedy to communities and individuals harmed by multinational enterprises.
+Accountability Counsel actively works to strengthen the OECD Guidelines for Multinational Enterprises and National Contact Points (NCPs) system so that they more effectively provide remedy to communities and individuals harmed by multinational enterprises.

 Conducted by representatives of two to four different NCPs, a peer review assesses the NCP under review and provides recommendations for the NCP to operate in a more accessible, transparent, and accountable manner.
 Ahead of the review of the U.S. NCP, we co-published an article with the International Labor Rights Forum and ICAR with specific arguments regarding some key outcomes the peer review should produce, especially the removal of the NCP’s strict confidentiality requirements for complainants.